 We don’t always have the opportunity to offer our forgiveness because the person who hurt us may have died or are no longer available.
 The process can still be similar, and it may be helpful to write a letter stating the hurt or offense and the process of forgiveness.
 For some, having a ritual like burying or burning the letter can be healing.

-I believe, if the person you are forgiving is still alive but no longer able to respond meaningfully, they can still hear you on some level.
-I do believe your words of, “Please forgive me,” “I forgive you,” “Thank you” and “I love you” may be precisely the words your loved one was waiting to hear.
+If the person you are forgiving is still alive but no longer able to respond meaningfully, they can likely still hear you on some level.
+Your words of, “Please forgive me,” “I forgive you,” “Thank you” and “I love you” may be precisely the words your loved one was waiting to hear.

 About Hospice of the Red River Valley